zencd/suspender/README.md

 - retina: switch from background image to IMG to be able to transform scale(0.5, 0.5)
 - remove a tab - it still stays in the tab list (debug tabs)
 - don't suspend tabs which needs "Confirm Form Resubmission"
+- does tabs get restored with the same tab id?

 ## todo p2